ddan4/Gravity-DAO-INFO/README.md

 - [Gravity: Conflict management and trust creation in Web3.](https://gravitydao.medium.com/gravity-conflict-management-and-trust-creation-in-web3-3afa66e43707)
   > Let’s imagine a startup moving along, developing successfully, and then a disagreement occurs between its founders, leaving their shared…
 - [Gravity: Conflict management and trust creation in Web3.](https://medium.com/@gravitydao/gravity-conflict-management-and-trust-creation-in-web3-3afa66e43707)
-  > Let’s imagine a startup moving along, developing successfully, and then a disagreement occurs between its founders, leaving their shared…

 ### Helpful
 - [xDAI Chain - Metamask](https://metamask.zendesk.com/hc/en-us/articles/360052711572-How-to-connect-to-the-xDai-network)